or art to be a consumer

-- Medicinal plants, if they are sold as medicinal, are now within the scope of laws established for synthetic chemistries.
+- Medicinal plants, if they are sold with medicinal properties, now fall under the scope of laws created for synthetic chemistries.
 This was achieved by redefining the subject of the Pharmaceuticals Act.

-The European Parliament first extended the scope of the law that was originally created and designed for the production of industrial medicines (generics).
-Newly, the subject of this law is everything that presents itself as " curative " or " acting preventively ".
-Note that this EU regulation of the law (apparently deliberately) does not specify the definition of its subject matter in substance but, depending on how it is spoken, what information the customer receives when purchasing them.
+The European Parliament firstly extended the scope of the law that was originally created and designed for the manufacture of industrial medicines (generics).
+Newly, the subject of this law is everything that presents itself as " healing " or " acting preventively ".
+Note that this EU regulation (apparently deliberately) does not provide for the definition of its subject matter in substance but, depending on how it is spoken, what information the customer receives when purchasing them.

-The grower, processor, or vendor of medicinal plants, so long as he wants to continue to indicate their healing effects, has to comply with this law, ie he has to become a pharmaceutical company and all individual products are registered as industrial drugs.
-However, it is unfeasible for the ordinary herbalist (for example, for reasons of high fees), not to mention that it would be absurd if every herbalist registered his rape, jitrocel, motherfucker ...
-This is the real reason why everyone started Herbs to be sold as dietary supplements .
+The grower, processor, or vendor of medicinal plants, so long as he wants to continue to indicate their medicinal effects, has to comply with this law, ie he must become a pharmaceutical company and register all individual products as well as industrial medicines.
+However, it is unfeasible for the ordinary herbalist (for example, for reasons of high fees), not to mention that it would be absurd if every herbalist registered his rape, jitrocel, maternal sip, ...
+This is the real reason why everyone started herbs to be sold as dietary supplements .

 The conclusions outlined above are simplified but not exaggerated.
 Thanks to the EU, a large proportion of medicinal plants are not legally sold in the Czech Republic .
-For the rest, no curative effects can be explained .
-If you do not believe, you can spend three months yourself studying European laws - they are written in a deliberate manner.
+For the rest, no healing effects can be explained .
+If you do not believe, you can spend 3 months yourself studying European laws - they are written positively complicated.
 But that does not diminish their validity.
 They are written to cut off consumers from natural healing sources and create a monopoly of synthetic drugs.

 It was nothing to say that, on a memorable day on November 17, 2012, the dragon horse of the Brussels Anti-Palestinian regulations, Commissioner John Dallis, was deposed for corruption , unfortunately the bad laws remained for him.